jvendrow/GuidedNMF/README.md

 # GuidedNMF
-This is the repository for the paper "On a Guided Nonnegative Matrix Factorization" by Joshua Vendrow, Jamie Haddock, Elizaveta Rebrova, and Deanna Needell.
+This is the repository for the paper "On a Guided Nonnegative Matrix Factorization" by Joshua Vendrow, Jamie Haddock, Elizaveta Rebrova, and Deanna Needell, recently accepted at IEEE ICASSP 2021.

 ### Included Files
 The format of the repository is as follows: